StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 **Note:** Your credit card won't be charged until the 30-day trial period expires.
 We need your card details for future billing after the trial period.

 Congratulations, you can now test Skribble Business for free for 30 days.
-What’s next?
+What's next?
 To get the most out of your trial, add your team members and make sure they give Skribble a go.